GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch.md

 **Curse of Warts**
 Hex 18
-This curse inflicts the Lesser Malediction Flaw.
+This curse inflicts the Lesser Malediction Flaw for an entire year.
 The victim is completely covered in warts, diminutive discolorations of the skin, and knobby protrusions.
 Social rolls that the target makes are penalized by –3, due to his repugnant countenance.
 *(Base 6, -3 Season, +15 Year)*

 **Curse of Cataracts**
 Hex 18
-This curse inflicts the Lesser Malediction Flaw.
+This curse inflicts the Lesser Malediction Flaw for an entire year.
 The victim’s eyes become clouded and white, limiting his vision.
 Vision-based rolls, and Advancement Totals derived from reading, are penalized by –3.
 *(Base 6, -3 Season, +15 Year)*

 **Curse of Night Terrors**